CMS Webinars, in collaboration with the Alliance for the Transformation of Musical Academe (ATMA)

 Garrett McQueen- Podcaster/ Bassoonist/ Activist

 Tawnya Smith- Boston U./ Music Education

 Miles Okazaki- U. Michigan/ Jazz and Contemporary Improvisation

 Black Music Matters: The New Basis for Musical Education

-On April 17th at 3:30 PM ET we invite you to join our panel of Black music professionals to discuss how conservatories have changed in the past 20 years, what progress has been made, and how the Black music tradition may inform and reform the future of American musical education.
-Register here.
+The panel of Black music professionals discussed how conservatories have changed in the past 20 years, what progress has been made, and how the Black music tradition may inform and reform the future of American musical education.